BirthJanuary 09, 1832 in Saint-Jean-sur-Richelieu

 Party LeaderMarch 25, 1882 to October 03, 1900

-Félix-Gabriel Marchand worked for the common good with his involvement in education and civic administration all the while pursuing his career as a notary.
-He was born in St-Jean-sur-Richelieu in 1832 and owed some of his fame to his literary talent, as well as his ability as an orator and his journalistic writings in the Franco-Canadien and Canadien-français newspapers.
+Félix-Gabriel Marchand worked toward the common good through his involvement in education and municipal administration while pursuing a career as a notary.
+The son of Gabriel Marchand, Félix-Gabriel was born in 1832 in Saint-Jean-sur-Richelieu and owes part of his fame to his skills as a literary author, a gifted orator, and a journalist with Le Franco-Canadien and Le Canadien Français.

-The Marchand government adopted a vigorous policy for the development and exploitation of natural resources, which allowed him to eliminate a provincial deficit that had reached $1 million.
-Pre-occupied with education, the Marchand government submitted a bill to create a Ministry of Public Instruction.
-This avant-garde project was struck down by the Legislative Council, then modified and finally adopted in 1899.
+The Marchand government adopted a strong natural resource development policy enabling it to eliminate the deficit that stood at one million dollars.
+Concerned with education, the Marchand government introduced legislation to create a Ministry of Education.
+This forward-thinking project would, however, be challenged by the Legislative Council and modified before being adopted in 1899.

-Félix-Gabriel Marchand died while still in office in Quebec City on September 25, 1900 at the age of 68.
+Marchand died during his tenure in Québec City on September 25, 1900, at the age of 68.